Lady Washington

-Lady Washington is a ship name shared by at least four different 80-100 ton-class Sloop-of-war and merchant sailing vessels during two different time periods.
+Lady Washington is a ship name shared by at least four vessels.
 The original sailed during the American Revolutionary War and harassed British shipping.
-Post war, the vessel was used as a merchant trading vessel in the Pacific.
+Another vessel was used as a merchant trading vessel in the Pacific.
 A somewhat updated modern replica was created in 1989.
 The replica has appeared in numerous films and television shows, standing in as other real or fictional ships.

-Lady Washington (18th century original)
+USS Lady Washington (US naval vessel)

-The original USS Lady Washington was a 90-ton brig.
+The original USS Lady Washington was a row galley with a crew of 60-80 rowers.
+Commissioned by the Continental Congress in 1776 and named in honor of Martha Washington, she was captained by Nailer Hatch.
 Her early history is documented in the Massachusetts Soldiers and Sailors of the Revolutionary War as well as other documents.

-As part of the Columbia Expedition, she left Boston Harbor on October 1, 1787.
-She sailed around Cape Horn and participated in the maritime fur trade with the coastal indigenous people of the Pacific Northwest and in tea and porcelain across the Pacific in China.
-She was the first American-flagged vessel to round Cape Horn.
-She was the first recorded vessel to make landfall on the Oregon coast near Tillamook, Oregon.
-John Meares claimed that she was the first non-native vessel to circumnavigate Vancouver Island.
+Lady Washington (American merchant ship)